Afghanistan bids farewell to slain Japanese physician

-KABUL, Afghanistan (AP) - Afghan President Ashraf Ghani led a memorial Saturday in the capital Kabul to bid a final farewell to the slain Japanese physician killed earlier this week in a roadside shooting in eastern Afghanistan that also killed five Afghans, who were traveling with him.
+KABUL, Afghanistan (AP) - Afghan President Ashraf Ghani led a memorial Saturday in the capital Kabul to bid final farewell to a Japanese physician killed earlier this week in a roadside shooting in eastern Afghanistan that also killed five Afghans, who were traveling with him.

-Dr. Tetsu Nakamura was affectionately known as “Uncle Murad” by villagers in eastern Afghanistan, where he had led in the development of water and agricultural management projects since his arrival in Afghanistan in 2008.
+Dr. Tetsu Nakamura was affectionately known as “Uncle Murad” by villagers in eastern Afghanistan, where he led the development of water and agricultural management projects since his arrival in Afghanistan in 2008.

-President Ghani joined Afghan National Security soldiers in carrying the Nakamura’s coffin draped in an Afghan flag to the awaiting aircraft.
+Ghani joined Afghan National Security soldiers in carrying Nakamura’s coffin draped in an Afghan flag to an awaiting aircraft.

-Nakamuro’s wife, Naoka and daughter, Akiko, had traveled to Afghanistan along with three of his colleagues, to accompany his body home to Japan.
+Nakamuro’s wife Naoka and daughter Akiko had traveled to Afghanistan along with three of his colleagues, to accompany his body home to Japan.

 Ghani called the death of Nakamura a big loss to the people of Afghanistan and promised that national police would search and arrest the killers.
 He called Nakamura, to whom he had earlier given honorary Afghan citizenship, a hero.